A Stress Induced Source of Phonon Bursts and Quasiparticle Poisoning: Acknowledgments

-This work was supported by the U.S. Department of Energy (DOE) under Contract Nos.
-DE-AC02-05CH11231 (LBNL) and DE-AC05-76RL01830 (PNNL), through the Office of High Energy Physics Quantum Information Science Enabled Discovery (QuantISED) program, and through DOE Grant DE-SC020374 (TESSERACT).
-W.G. acknowledges support from the National High Magnetic Field Laboratory at Florida State University, which is supported by the National Science Foundation Cooperative Agreement No. DMR-1644779 and the state of Florida.
+W.G.\ acknowledges support from the National High Magnetic Field Laboratory at Florida State University, which is supported by the National Science Foundation Cooperative Agreement No.\ DMR-1644779 and the state of Florida.